-The CGCC held one meeting in 2016, including an in camera session without the presence of Melcor management.
+The CGCC held three meetings in 2018, all of which included an in camera session without the presence of Melcor management.

 CGCC Approval

 The CGCC has reviewed and discussed the compensation disclosure in this document, including information in the Board of Directors section, the Executive Compensation section and the Directors' Compensation section with Melcor's management.
 It has recommended that the disclosure be included in the Management Information Circular.